Tai Chao-chuen incident

 The Tai Chao-chuen Incident (戴潮春事件) was one of the three major rebellions in Taiwan during the rule of the Qing dynasty.
 The rebellion lasted from 1862 to about 1865.
 The incident was caused by the suppression of the Tiandihui by the Qing government, and affected central Taiwan, spreading as far north as Dajia and as far south as Chiayi.
-Although the rebellion was led by Tai Chao-chuen (戴潮春; Taiwanese Hokkien: Tè Tiô-tshun), many rich and powerful people from all over Taiwan, like Lin Ri-cheng and Hung Tsung, were also involved.
+Although the rebellion was led by Tai Chao-chuen (戴潮春; Taiwanese: Tè Tiâu-tshun), many rich and powerful people from all over Taiwan, like Lin Ri-cheng and Hung Tsung, were also involved.

 At this time, the Qing dynasty was facing the Taiping Rebellion and therefore had little military force to spare to put down rebellion in Taiwan.
 In addition, many powerful local leaders participated in the rebellion, causing the Qing to initially rely on the militia of the Wufeng Lin and other clans.
 The rebellion was not brought under control until after the Qing had dispatched Ding Yuejian and Lin Wencha to suppress it in 1863, and did not end until 1865.

 Once the Qing had succeeded, the Lin clan of Wufeng emerged as the most powerful in central Taiwan.
 This would eventually lead to conflicts between the clan and the Kuomintang government after the end of Japanese rule.